-List of MEP Common Mistakes:
+List of MEP Common Mistakes

 Mistake number One

-As per NEC table 1 in photo no.1, the maximum allowable fill ratio for more than 2 cables inside a conduit is 40%, but sometimes the designer or the installer or both of them forget or doesn’t take care of this point, so the construction team will have a lot of wires or cables are pulled inside a conduit and take space inside the conduit more than the allowable fill ratio.
+As per NEC table 1 in photo no.1, the maximum allowable fill ratio for more than 2 cables inside a conduit is 40%, but sometimes the designer or the installer or both of them forget or don’t take care of this point, so that the construction team will have a lot of wires or cables are pulled inside a conduit and take space inside the conduit more than the allowable fill ratio.

 Mistake Number Two